HDL OFDM Transmitter

 This example shows how to implement an OFDM-based wireless transmitter in Simulink® that is optimized for HDL code generation and hardware implementation.

 This example shows the custom design of an orthogonal frequency-division multiplexing (OFDM) based transmitter.
-This transmitter model accepts payload data through the input port.
-It enables you to choose the modulation type and the punctured convolutional code rate of the data from a set of values.
+The transmitter model in this example accepts payload data and a valid signal to control the transmission.
+The model enables you to choose the modulation type and the punctured convolutional code rate values.
 These two parameters control the effective data rate of transmission and are provided through the input ports of transmitter.
-The maximum data rate supported by the transmitter is 3 Mbps.
-The transmitter also accepts an input valid signal to control the transmission.
+This transmitter supports the maximum data rate of 3 Mbps.

 The transmitter in this example works in conjunction with the receiver in the HDL OFDM Receiver example.
 The transmitter has a MATLAB® floating point equivalent function described in the HDL OFDM MATLAB References example.